maithemewp/mai-post-reviewers/README.md

 Add reviewers to posts.
 Includes shortcodes and helper functions to use with genesis_post_info.

 Registers a new taxonomy called "Reviewers" where you can choose one or more reviewers for a given post.
+Each reviewer has an archive page showing posts they've reviewed.

 ## Display